Food Corner

 Milk Toffee (Kiri Toffee)

 Milk toffee is another sweet that is popular among Sri Lankans.
-I am not sure that I can category this as a traditional Sri Lankan sweet or not.
+I am not sure whether I can categorize this as a traditional Sri Lankan sweet or not.
 But, it is really easy to cook.
 If you look for easy Sri Lankan recipes for April New Year, try this Milk Toffee recipe.

 Naran Kavum